drewmarin/AWSSCD02/identity.md

  ## EC2 Instance Roles
  Roles an instance can assume.Can use permissions defined in the policy.
 The instance profile is a wrapper around the role that allows the permissions to get inside of the instance.
 Creds delivered via instance metadata. should be used rather than adding keys into the instance.

+ ## Policy Evaluation
+ First AWS gathers all policies that apply to that resource.

+    - Explicity Deny:
+    - Organization SCPs applied on the current account
+    - Resource Policies
+    - IAM identity boundaries
+    - Session Policies
+    - Identity Policies